 Things to Avoid While Purchasing a Home

-Don't move finances around or switch banks.
-Bank statements from the last few months for accounts in your name (checking, savings, money market, and other assets) will likely be analyzed as the lender makes decisions regarding your loan application.
-To detect potential fraud, most lending institutions need thorough paperwork to verify the source of all cash.
-No matter the reason, changing banks or moving funds from one account to another could raise a red flag with the lender and slow down your approval process.
+Don't switch your accounts to a new bank or move around your finances.
+Bank statements from the last few months for all of your accounts (savings, checking, money market, and others) will likely be studied as the lender makes decisions regarding your application.
+Your lending institution looks for a steady rise and fall of your money over the month, in the interest of avoiding fraud.
+No matter the purpose, moving banks or moving money from one account to another might raise a red flag with the lender and slow your approval process.

 Don't give earnest money directly to the seller in a FSBO (for sale by owner) purchase.
 Your earnest money does not belong to the seller: it is actually yours until closing.
 Some sellers may not realize that any good faith funds is to be used for your expenses at closing.
 You'll want to put the funds into a trust account, or get a neutral party, like an attorney to hold them until the closing of the sale.
 If your home purchase fails, the contract with the seller should document where the earnest money should go.

 At Atlantic Financial Services, we answer questions about this process every day.
 Give us a call: (732) 969-9300.